Bars in low-density environments rotate faster than bars in dense regions: DISCUSSION

 To test this prediction with observational data, our approach was to compare the bar rotation rates of 286 galaxies across different environmental densities (see Fig.~\ref{fig:r-sigm}).
+We verified that the galaxy stellar mass distributions of the low and high-density subsamples are not statistically distinguishable for each $\log~\Sigma$ subdivision, justifying our decision not to apply mass matching.
 We have found that bars in high-density environments are significantly slower than bars in low-density environments ($p_{\mathrm{AD}}= 0.002$, $3.1\,\sigma$).
-Specifically, in dense environments, we have measured the median $\mathcal{R} = 1.67^{+0.72}_{-0.41}$, whereas in low-density environments, we have measured it to be $\mathcal{R} = 1.37^{+0.49}_{-0.34}$.
-However, please note the overlap between the distributions in Fig.~\ref{fig:r-sigm} and the large uncertainties in $\mathcal{R}$.
+Specifically, in dense environments ($\log\,\Sigma > 0.13$), we have measured the median $\mathcal{R} = 1.65^{+0.13}_{-0.11}$, whereas in low-density environments ($\log\,\Sigma < -0.46$), we have measured it to be $\mathcal{R} =1.39^{+0.09}_{-0.08}$.
+However, please note the overlap between the distributions in Fig.~\ref{fig:r-sigm} and the large median individual measurement uncertainty in $\mathcal{R}$ ($1\,\sigma$ uncertainties of $-0.37$ and $+0.59$), which we propagated to estimate the $1\,\sigma$ uncertainties on median $\mathcal{R}$.
 A robust linear regression obtained with the BCES $y|x$ method yielded a best-fitting slope of $\beta = 0.39 \pm 0.13$ between $\mathcal{R}$ and $\log~\Sigma$ (see Fig.~\ref{fig:r-sigm-m}).
-Additionally, we have calculated the Pearson correlation coefficient between $\mathcal{R}$ and $\log~\Sigma$ to be $r=0.20$ with a 3.3$\,\sigma$ significance, indicating a statistically significant, albeit weak, positive correlation between $\mathcal{R}$ and $\log~\Sigma$.
-The Pearson correlation, alongside the outcome of the Anderson--Darling test and the BCES $y|x$ linear regression, suggest that the rotation rates of bars are influenced by the mechanism behind their formation, with denser environments favouring the formation of slower, tidally triggered bars.
-This is in support of the predictions from simulations by \citet{1998ApJ...499..149M}, \citet{2004MNRAS.347..220B}, \citet{2014MNRAS.445.1339L,2016ApJ...826..227L}, \citet{2017MNRAS.464.1502M}, \citet{2017ApJ...842...56G} and \citet{2018ApJ...857....6L}.
-We note, however, that the Tremaine--Weinberg method can only be applied to galaxies which meet strict criteria.
-Most importantly, the TW method assumes continuity of the tracer \citep{1984ApJ...282L...5T}.
-This condition will not be met in a galaxy with a disturbed velocity field due to environmental mechanisms (tidal interactions, ram-pressure stripping, etc.).
-As a result, galaxies in high-density environments often do not meet the criteria for TW and are discarded in bar studies.
-This may introduce bias against highly disturbed cluster galaxies and may reduce the sensitivity to the effects of extremely dense environments on bar rotation rates.
+Additionally, we have calculated the Pearson correlation coefficient between $\mathcal{R}$ and $\log~\Sigma$ to be $r=0.20$ with a $3.3\,\sigma$ significance, indicating a statistically significant, albeit weak, positive correlation between $\mathcal{R}$ and $\log~\Sigma$.

+To test the robustness of our results, we evaluated median $\mathcal{R}$ across low, intermediate and high-density local environments using alternative $\log\,\Sigma$ cuts (see Table~\ref{tab:tab2}).
+While smaller subsample sizes (cuts 4 and 5) and reduced contrast between subsamples (cuts 3 and 6) naturally decreased the Anderson--Darling test statistical significance, the positive trends between $\mathcal{R}$ and $\log\,\Sigma$ remained consistent with the trend obtained using the fiducial cuts at the 33.3rd and 66.7th percentiles of $\log\,\Sigma$.